xescugc/rebost/doc/diegok.md

 3. All tracker decicions will be logged in some way (and replicated to all nodes) so it can follows in case of restart and/or tracker re-election.
 4. When lots of files need to be copied/moved, the tracker should handle this in small steps to prevent the system to be flood by it's own operations.
 Auto-rebalancing is decired but should be carefully designed to prevent this kind of problems.
 5. When files are being moved as per a rebalancing operation, deletion will be done after copy and the store is able to mark the file with state `to-delete` and do it when it has I/O capacity.

+### When a node stop working

+In case the leader doesnt't get a number of heartbit responses from a node it will mark this node as DOWN.
+At this point it will inform all other nodes about the DOWN node and every node will compute which keys are shared with that node and set it's state as `need-replication`.
+Over the nexts heartbit cycles the leader will get this information and will use normal replication mechanism to heal the cluster.
+This mechanism will always favor files with less replicas.

+### When a leader can't be elected

+In case a leader can't be voted the cluster will be frozen and no replication will happen but every node will still be able to serve known files and reacheable ones.
+This should be well documented as it goes with the main idea of favoring thoughput and durability over concistency.

 ## KV Storage options for node internal DB/s

 - RocksDB: https://github.com/facebook/rocksdb